 Until 2010, state banks held a monopoly in Bhutan.
-Since then two private banks have commenced operations but the sector remains underdeveloped, ranked 111 out of 144 economies in 2014/2015 by the World Economic Forum.
-Nevertheless, the banking sector is advancing "steadily" according to the Asian Development Bank.
+Since then two private banks have commenced operations.
+Financial market development has improved markedly in recent times according to the World Economic Forum, from a rank of 111 out of 144 economies in 2014 to 2015 to 79 in 2016 to 2017.
+The banking sector has been advancing "steadily" according to the Asian Development Bank.
 There are now five banks including four commercial ones and the Bhutan Development Bank, which is concerned with financing rural development.
-There have been high rates of credit growth in recent years and an increase in nonperforming loans, especially after the government enforced restrictions on rupee credits in 2012.
-This led to the ratio of bank non-performing loans to total gross loans to rise from 3.9% in 2011 to 5.9% in 2012 and 12.7% in 2013 and adversely affected the rate of economic growth.
-Access to financing has been identified as a major problem for small and medium enterprises (SMEs) in surveys by the World Bank and World Economic Forum.
+There have been high rates of credit growth in recent years and an increase in non-performing loans, especially after the government enforced restrictions on rupee credits in 2012.
+This led to the ratio of bank non-performing loans to total gross loans to rise from 3.9% in 2011 to 11.38% in 2016.
+However, the assets of banks have increased by a greater amount; according to the World Bank, the bank capital to assets ratio was 17.8% in 2015.
+Access to financing has been consistently identified as the biggest problem for small and medium enterprises (SMEs) in surveys by the World Bank and World Economic Forum.
 Most lending is collateral-based, requiring up to 2.5 times the value of the loan in such items as land, equipment and personal assets.
 Such requirements are the highest among SAARC countries and among the highest in the world.
+Loan rates were cut in 2016 following recommendations of the World Bank's Financial Development Action Plan.
+The central bank gave greater flexibility to banks by replacing the Base Rate System with the Minimum Lending Reform.
+The government is considering other reforms from the report's 200 recommendations but will weigh these up against the demands of the Gross National Happiness (GNH) requirements for development.
+The report also noted a low level of banking innovation, inadequate competition and reluctance to engage in high risk priority lending.
 There has been very limited mobile banking development, but the widespread use of mobile phones suggests that there are good opportunities for mobile-phone banking.